RobertFehrmann/concurrency_framework/README.md

 ## Testing

-1. Open a new worksheet and set your context.
-Be sure to set your context correctly, either from the drop downs in your worksheet or by running the the commands below.
+1. Open a new worksheet and set your context, either from the drop downs in your worksheet or by running the commands below.
     ```
     use database concurrency_test;
     use warehouse concurrency_test;